PostHog/posthog.com/contents/blog/posthog-vs-pendo.md

 - [Privacy, security and regulatory compliance](#compliance-and-security)
 - [Pricing details](#how-much-does-pendo-cost), [free trials](#do-pendo-and-posthog-offer-free-trials) and other [frequently asked questions](#frequently-asked-questions)

-## Differences between PostHog and Pendo
+## How is PostHog different?

 ### 1. PostHog is an all-in one platform
 PostHog brings all the tools engineers need to measure success, run experiments, and more, into one platform.
-It’s a complete, all-in-one product OS, with robust analytics, feature flagging, experimentation, session capturing, and data warehouse features.
-Pendo, on the other hand, is a more limited product which doesn’t offer many of these features and requires you to adopt other platforms, such as HotJar or LaunchDarly, in order to get comparable functionality to PostHog.
+It’s a complete, all-in-one product OS, with robust analytics, feature flagging, A/B testing, and session capturing features.
+Pendo, on the other hand, is a more limited, and requires you to adopt other platforms, such as HotJar or LaunchDarkly, to get comparable functionality to PostHog.

 ### 2. PostHog is built for engineers
 We built PostHog to support technically-savvy product managers and engineers — especially [engineers with a product focus in their role](/blog/what-is-a-product-engineer).
 As such, PostHog includes many powerful features that aren’t commonly available in tools like Pendo, which are built for more general audiences.
-[Feature flags](/feature-flags), for example, aren’t something Pendo offers.

 ### 3. PostHog is open source
-This focus on meeting the needs of engineers has also shaped the foundation of PostHog as a product, in that it’s completely open source.
-You can check out [PostHog’s source code](https://github.com/PostHog), [build integrations](/docs/apps/build) or [other services](/blog/how-we-built-an-app-server) on top of the product, and even [give feedback or interact with the team via GitHub](https://github.com/PostHog).
+Because we build for engineers first, we're also open source.
+You can check out [PostHog’s source code](https://github.com/PostHog), [build integrations](/docs/apps/build) or [other services](/blog/how-we-built-an-app-server) on top of the product, and even [give feedback or interact with the team via GitHub](https://github.com/PostHog).Transparency, including transparent pricing, is one of our core values.

 <ArrayCTA />

 ## Comparing PostHog and Pendo
 **Pendo** has four pricing tiers — Free, Starter, Growth, and Portfolio – for its main product, Pendo Engage.
-It also has a second product, Pendo Adopt, but it's focused on analytics for internal software used by teams.
 Pendo's Starter plan is limited to 2,000 active users a minimum of $8,000 per year.

 **PostHog** has three pricing plans — Free, Scale, and Enterprise: